KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 Remark: Depending on the choice of parameters in the model the behaviour change qualitatively (saddle node bifurcation, limit cycles, Hopf bifurcation, etc.).

 ## Requirements
-class:
+packages required for FHN-class:
      import networkx as nx
      import numpy as np
      import random as rd

-visualizations:
+packages required for visualizations:
      import numpy as np
-import matplotlib.pyplot as plt from scipy.signal import find_peaks
+     import matplotlib.pyplot as plt
+     from scipy.signal import find_peaks
      import seaborn as sns
      from pathlib import Path
      import os
      from datetime import datetime
      from moviepy.editor import *

 ## Given network with local FitzHugh-Nagumo dynamics:
      coupling = 1